Do you want to change the order of your blog posts in WordPress?

 add_action( 'pre_get_posts', 'wpb_custom_query' );

 We hope this article helped you learn easy ways to re-order blog posts in WordPress.
-You may also want to see our expert pick of the best WordPress SEO plugins, and our comparison of the best email marketing services for small business.
+You may also want to see our expert picks for the best related posts plugins for WordPress and how to add a load more posts button in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.